 (1) Shared Room (subject to the latest Covid-19 guidelines): You’ll be matched with another solo traveler of the same gender.

-(2) Private room: Have your own room, subject to availability, for a supplemental cost of $580.
+(2) Private room: Have your own room, subject to availability, for a supplemental cost of $580 (excluding the overnight train).
 After booking your trip, please request a private room when you fill out your traveler information form and we’ll add the option to your booking and final balance.

 Our group will spend one night on a sleeper train en route from Saint Petersburg to Murmansk.
+The journey duration is 24 hours.
 One ticket for a bed in a second-class compartment is included in the cost of the trip.
 Second-class accommodations on Russian trains include a bed in a four-person compartment (two sets of bunk beds).

-First-class compartments offer the same level of comfort, but sleep two people (one bunk bed).
-A first-class compartment can be reserved, subject to availability, at an additional cost of $125 per person if shared with your travel companion, or $290 for a private compartment.
+A four-berth compartment can be reserved exclusively, subject to availability, at an additional cost of $125 per person if shared with your travel companion, or $290 for a private compartment.

 The train is comfortable and most travelers sleep well.
+Each compartment has heating, electrical outlets, and there is Wi-Fi onboard.
 There are toilets in each car, but please be advised there are no showers aboard the train.
 One of the most exciting aspects of overnight trains is that they can be quite social; you'll have the opportunity to meet locals and get to know your fellow travelers.
 In the restaurant car, you'll likely encounter plenty of friendly Russians who will be happy to join you for a meal, drink, or chat.